kfuiten/M1_thesis/README.md

 part1_performance_analysis creates easy(ish) to read dataframes and explores the participants' task performance

-part2_thought_probe_analysis explores the thought probe data and tries to determine whether off-task ratings correspond to performance errors and vice versus.
+part2_thought_probe_analysis explores the thought probe data and tries to determine whether off-task ratings correspond to performance errors and vice versus